 Mukaiyama Ryokuchi Greens Park (Toyohashi)

-The Mukaiyama Ryokuchi Park is a 13,000 m2 green area, with 400 plum trees representing 28 different species that bloom at different times.
-The park also has 1,000 cherry trees which makes it a great place to visit during spring.
+The Mukaiyama Ryokuchi Park spans 13,000m2 and features 400 plum trees representing 28 different species that bloom at different times.
+Additionally, the park also has 1,000 cherry trees which makes it a great place to visit during spring.

 Mukaiyama Ryokuchi Greens Park (向山緑地)

-Access: From Toyohashi station take the Toyotetsu bus (Tenpaku Danchi line) and get off at Dai-machi stop.
+From Toyohashi station, take the Toyotetsu bus (Tenpaku Danchi line) and get off at the Dai-machi stop.
 From there it is a 4 minutes walk.

 Google Maps